Square Breathing: How To Reduce Stress Through Breathwork

 You might even think about the layered quality of support with the chair under you, the floor under the chair, the foundation of the building under the floor, and the earth under the building.

-Alternatively, you can sit in a seated meditation position or even lie down.
+Alternatively, you can sit in a seated meditation in a comfortable position or even lie down.
 The important thing is that your body is open to allow the breath to flow freely.

 Download Your Free Square Breathing Handout